Tag Archives: roofing maintenance

 Key Takeaway

-Perhaps you find yourself in the process of having your roof repaired or replaced.
-If so, there are a few questions that you might be asking.
-One of these is “What is the best roof sealant for leaks.”
+Perhaps you are in the process of having your roof repaired or replaced.
+If so, you might have a few questions.
+One of these is, “What is the best roof sealant for leaks?”

-These materials have distinct advantages, but knowing which is the best one for you takes a little research and a much more thorough look.
+Generally speaking, it comes down to tar asphalt or Silicone.
+These materials have distinct advantages, but knowing which is best for you takes a little research and a much more thorough look.

-Below, Roofer’s Guild takes a closer look at the two roofing materials by comparing them head to head.
+Below, Roofer’s Guild compares the two roofing materials closely.

 Installation Process

-Installing either roofing material can be a relatively straightforward process.
-For tar, you can install it using a roller, but you have to ensure that the temperature is in the right range for it to stick to the roof effectively.
+Installing either roofing material can be relatively straightforward.
+You can install tar using a roller, but you have to ensure that the temperature is in the right range for it to stick to the roof effectively.

-The last thing you want is for the tar not to adhere properly.
-This could cause issues with peeling and potential water damage later on.
+The last thing you want is for the tar to not adhere correctly, which could cause issues with peeling and potential water damage later on.

-Be certain that the temperature is right, and you will have no issues getting the tar to stick to the roof.
+Ensure the temperature is correct, and the tar will stick to the roof easily.

-Perhaps the only downside to installing a tar roof is the fumes.
-When the sun hits the mixture, it creates toxic fumes that can leave you feeling dizzy and cause respiratory issues.
+The only downside to installing a tar roof is the fumes.
+When the sun hits the mixture, toxic fumes form that can leave you feeling dizzy and cause respiratory issues.

 Always wear a mask when installing a tar roof to protect against the side effects.
 No one wants to get dizzy and fall off the roof while installing it.

-With silicone shingles, the process is a little more time-consuming but generally easy.
-There are no adverse side effects as far as fumes go, making it a safer option for installation.
+The process is a little more time-consuming with silicone shingles but generally easy.
+There are no adverse side effects regarding fumes, making it a safer option for installation.

-Ideally, you should have a roofing professional come out to perform the repair or installation of your roof.
+Ideally, you should have a roofing professional come out to repair or install your roof.

-It can be dangerous to take on the job if you are not experienced, as those without experience often forego or forget the important safety procedures that should be taken during the process.
+It can be dangerous to take on the job if you are not experienced, as those without experience often forego or forget the necessary safety procedures that should be taken during the process.

-The overall installation advantage is tar roofing simply because you can roll it out relatively easily.
+Tar roofing has the overall installation advantage simply because it can be rolled out relatively easily.
 Yes, toxic fumes are involved, but as long as you wear a mask, you should be okay during the process.

 Solar Energy

-Silicone shingles reflect UV rays away from your home or business.
-This helps keep the structure cooler without increasing the amount of energy you use through air conditioning or other cooling devices.
+Silicone shingles reflect UV rays away from your home or business, helping keep the structure cooler without increasing the energy you use through air conditioning or other cooling devices.

 Until you see a sky-high utility bill, you won’t understand just how much money that can save you.

 Tar, meanwhile, has similar properties.
-It protects the structure from harmful UV rays and helps to keep the building cooler even when the temperature is at its hottest.
+It protects the structure from harmful UV rays and helps keep the building cooler even when the temperature is hot.

 This is crucial during the hotter summer months when energy bills can soar.

-Properly handling UV rays is one of the most important aspects of a roof.
-If it isn’t doing its job, your home could turn into an oven during the hotter months.
+One of the most important aspects of a roof is appropriately handling UV rays.
+If it isn’t doing its job, your home could turn into an oven during the hotter months, resulting in excessive air conditioning usage and higher home energy costs.

-As both deal with the same problem in very similar ways – keeping those UV rays at bay and reflecting solar energy to keep the building cooler – either works fine for this specific concern.
+Both deal with the same problem in very similar ways—keeping those UV rays at bay and reflecting solar energy to keep the building cooler—so either works fine for this specific concern.

 Eco-Friendliness